altruios/namshubettulpa/public/namshubettuple/errors.md

 "Do you recognize this man?"
 ~Kent asked.~
 "He’s my father."
-"Your father died yesterday - this is officer rogers."
+"Your father died yesterday - this is officer Rogers."
 "My dad isn’t a police officer, and he’s not dead."
 "A body in the morgue says differently."
 "A body...
 With his face?"
 ~The son asked.~
 "Well...
-No - it’s a different person: this is officer rogers, not your father."
+No - it’s a different person: this is officer Rogers, not your father."
 "Sir.
 Unless you have a warrant - I’m going to have to ask you to leave.
 You’re scaring my boy"